Postgraduate medical studies in the UK can be very rewarding, and a great boost for your career.

 Part 1 of the PLAB test can be taken in Islamabad and Karachi in Pakistan (PLAB1).
 Part 2 is taken in the UK.
 Exams are held in March, July and November.
 Fee for Part 1 is STG145 and registration is done through the online GMC portal by the candidates.
 If you feel any difficulty in registering you can contact your respective British Council office.

 Part two can only be taken in the United Kingdom.
-The GMC website has details of dates and test centres as well as further information about the PLAB1 and registration forms.
+The GMC website has details of dates and test centres as well as further information about the PLAB1 and online registration.

 The Membership examination is intended for those who wish to specialise in obstetrics and gynaecology, and is a two-part examination: Part 1 MRCOG is a written examination in the basic and clinical sciences relevant to obstetrics and gynaecology.
 It can be taken at any time after medical graduation, although it is a requirement for specialty trainees who are progressing from ST2 to ST3.